intel-mpx/intel-mpx.github.io/pages/methodology.md

 * CPU caches: L1d = 32KB, L1i = 32KB, L2 = 256KB, shared L3 = 8MB
 * 64 GB of memory

+#### Network

+For experiments on case studies (Apache, Nginx, Memcached), we used two machines with the network bandwidth between them equal to **938 Mbits/sec** as measured by iperf.

 #### Software infrastructure

 * Kernel: 4.4.0